ai-dock/invokeai/README.md

 The service will launch on port `9090` unless you have specified an override with `INVOKEAI_PORT_HOST`.

 Invoke AI will be updated to the latest version on container start.
-You can pin the version to a branch or commit hash by setting the `INVOKEAI_BRANCH` variable.
+You can pin the version to a branch or commit hash by setting the `INVOKEAI_VERSION` variable.

-You can set startup flags by using variable `INVOKEAI_FLAGS`.

-To manage this service you can use `supervisorctl [start|stop|restart] invokeai`.
+To manage this service you can use `supervisorctl [start|stop|restart] invokeai` or through the [Service Portal](https://github.com/ai-dock/base-image/wiki/1.0-Included-Software#ai-dock-service-portal) process manager tab.

 >[!NOTE]
 >All services are password protected by default.
 See the [security](https://github.com/ai-dock/base-image/wiki#security) and [environment variables](https://github.com/ai-dock/base-image/wiki/2.0-Environment-Variables) documentation for more information.